Joni1234321/TankTrouble-3rd-semester/readme.md

 - All the files under the package dk.dtu.tanktrouble are made by us!
 - The other files are required for jspace to work

-The project is made with JavaFX, so you need that to play the game!
+The project is made with JavaFX 17.0.1, so you need that to play the game!

 ## Project requirement made by the course:
 - Create programs that could work together